 There is a trading exemption, so that disposals of interests in property-rich entities where the property is used in a trade are excluded from the charge.

-All non-UK resident companies are charged to corporation tax rather than CGT on their gains.
+All non-UK resident companies are charged to corporation tax rather than CGT on their gains whereas individuals and trusts are subject to CGT.
 The provisions relating to annual tax on enveloped dwellings (ATED)-related CGT on UK residential property have been abolished.
 The annual ATED charge still remains.

 Existing reliefs and exemptions available for capital gains continue to be available to non-UK residents, with modifications where necessary.
 Those who are exempt from capital gains for reasons other than being non-UK resident continue to be exempt (e.g. overseas pension schemes and certain charities).

 Losses arising to non-UK residents under the new rules are available.
 However, from April 2020, the offset by companies of carried forward capital losses are limited to 50% of the capital gains arising in a later accounting period.

 There are options to calculate the gain or loss on a disposal using the original acquisition cost of the asset or using the value of the asset at commencement of the rules in April 2019.
 However, where the original acquisition cost is used in the case of an indirect disposal, and this results in a loss, this will not be an allowable loss.